 Another fact that shocked me was that the World Health Organization’s recommendation from 2002, that sugars should make up less than 10% of total energy intake per day was not only silenced by the food industry, but increased to 25%.

 The film follows the lives of a group of obese children over the course of two years as they diet and exercise in an effort to become healthier.
 Some scenes are heart breaking.
 Interestingly though, there is not a single mention of the caries or early childhood caries epidemic.
 Nothing new here.
 Oral health is seldom included in total health.
 But what if dentists could reverse this state of things?
 Are dentists Fed Up enough of being left out of the health equation to do something about it?
 Are we ready to take a stand against sugar to finally connect the mouth to the rest of the body?

-Fed Up opens in theatres across United States on May the 9th.
+Fed Up opened in theaters across United States on May the 9th 2014 and is now available on You Tube.
 An eye opener on what is making America so sick, caries not included.
-Dentists, see the movie, support the WHO’s recommendations regarding maximum daily sugar intake and embrace the FDI’s vision of oral health as the foundation to overall health.
+Dentists, if you haven’t seen the movie, watch it now support the WHO’s recommendations regarding maximum daily sugar intake and embrace the FDI’s vision of oral health as the foundation to overall health.